uc-cdis/pypfb/README.md

     Example:
       pfb to -i data.avro gremlin

+### Convert PFB into TSV (1 TSV per node)

+    Usage: pfb to [PARENT OPTIONS] tsv [OPTIONS] [OUTPUT]

+      Convert PFB into TSV files under [OUTPUT] for modification of data in TSV format.

+      The default [OUTPUT] is ./tsvs/.

+    Options:
+      None
+    Example:
+      pfb to -i data.avro tsv

 ### Example of minimal PFB
     In the examples/minimal-pfb directory we have an example of a minimal pfb that only contains submitted unaligned read data